Cerberus-ik/rr-live/Riot-SG/README.md

 This part of rr-live feeds the other data gathering parts with summoners.
 We wanted a scalable solution that's why we wrote this program.

+After a first test run we managed to get ``92423`` summoners that are platinum or higher.

 ### How does it work?

 #### Step 0 Set the base summoner